aptos-foundation/AIPs/aips/passkeys.md

 In a traditional client-server implementation of the WebAuthn specification, both registering a new credential and authentication assertion use [challenge-response authentication](https://en.wikipedia.org/wiki/Challenge%E2%80%93response_authentication) to avoid several types of attacks.
 Randomized challenges are particularly important for protecting against [replay attacks](https://en.wikipedia.org/wiki/Replay_attack) [(§13.4.3)](https://www.w3.org/TR/webauthn-3/#sctn-cryptographic-challenges).

 Aptos is adapting the WebAuthn specification to be used for on-chain accounts and transactions.
 As many already know, on-chain transactions include a sequence number to avoid replay attacks on Aptos.
-Thus, if transactions are used as the challenge in a WebAuthn assertion, the replay attack risk is mitigated even if the challenge is not randomly generated by the relying party.
+Thus, if transactions are used as the challenge in a WebAuthn assertion, the replay attack risk is mitigated even if the challenge is not randomly generated by the wallet.

 #### [`challenge`](https://www.w3.org/TR/webauthn-3/#authenticatorassertionresponse)